pnor/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+- Timing : not clear when it starts detecting speech, or when it should start saying feedback.
+- Signalling : Before, the biggest indicator would just be whether the entire device is on.
+To fix that, I'd make the screen an easy way to check if its on, and maintain the color based feedback for when you say a filler word.
+Also, when you are done speaking, it would then give suggestions for how to replace filler words audibly.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+- Using the screen to give quicker feedback without interrupting the person speaking.

 3. Make a new storyboard, diagram and/or script based on these reflections.

+Improved ideal interaction with the mic:

 ## Prototype your system